awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-msk-cluster-ebsstorageinfo.md

 # AWS::MSK::Cluster EBSStorageInfo<a name="aws-properties-msk-cluster-ebsstorageinfo"></a>

-Contains information about the EBS storage volumes attached to brokers\.
+Contains information about the EBS storage volumes attached to the broker nodes\.

 ## Syntax<a name="aws-properties-msk-cluster-ebsstorageinfo-syntax"></a>